LuanRT/YouTube.js/docs/updating-the-parser.md

 }
 ```

-This warning, however, **does not** throw an error.
+This warning **does not** throw an error.
 The parser itself will continue working normally, even if a parsing error occurs in an existing renderer parser.

 ## Adding a new renderer parser